Tim Stephens (legal academic)

 Tim Stephens is Professor of International Law at the University of Sydney and Fellow of the Australian Academy of Law.
 Stephens' main areas of research are the international law of the sea and international environmental law.

 Early life

 Stephens was educated at St Aloysius' College, Sydney, and then at the University of Sydney where he graduated with a B.A.
 (Hons.), LL.B.
 (Hons.) and a Ph.D.
-He read geography and took an MPhil at St John's College, Cambridge.
+He studied geography and took an MPhil at St John's College at the University of Cambridge.